simonchamorro/neo-m8p-python/README.md

 ![Ublox NEO M6 on Nano Pi NEO](https://a.lnwpic.com/56v2fw.png)

+## Installation

+Git clone this repo

+And then in this directory `pip install -e .`

 ## How to use

 - Connect the NEO M8P via the serial interface to your PC (in my case I'm using a serial to USB adapter)